 At a glance: The Yotel feels like a glimpse of the future from the moment you step into its cavernous white-on-white entry.

 You check in using one of the computers lined up against a wall.
 If you need to check your wheelie, you feed $2 to the yobot, the malleable – and entertaining -- robotic arm that grabs and stores bags from its perch behind a window.
-Talk about automated: the only people you see are fellow guests (a staff member used to stand in the lobby explaining how things worked, but we haven’t seen anyone in a while).
+Talk about automated: the only people you see are fellow guests (a staff member used to stand in the lobby explaining how things worked, but I haven’t seen anyone in a while).

-But if this is the future for moderately priced hotels, we like it.
+But if this is the future for moderately priced hotels, I like it.
 The Yotel is fun.
 Though big and bland, the building, livened with purple accents, looks and feels new (the hotel opened in 2011).
 And if the hotel offers little more than the essentials, they’re smart essentials.

 The 669 rooms are kitted out cleverly with high-thread-count sheets and monsoon showers.
 The restaurant sells food to go in addition to stylish small plate offerings to eat at its tables.
 And instead of room service and minibars, each floor boasts a galley kitchen with a microwave and complimentary drinks.
 Small surprise WiFi is free.